Nitrokey/odoo-modules/product_icon/README.rst

 Many products need icons to show details about their characteristics, regulations, compositions, etc.

-* Manage icons from the sales menu.
+* Manage icons from the sales menu and their sequence in which they are displayed.
 * Add icons at the product template level.

-* At the template level, you can modify the order in which they are displayed.

 **Table of contents**